-The DC Department of Employment Services is excited to collaborate with you to provide meaningful and constructive work experiences for youth ages 14 to 24.
-You are uniquely positioned to provide training and guidance to youth, and your partnership enables them to develop positive work habits, and critical skill sets necessary to ultimately secure sustainable future employment.
+experiences for youth ages 14 to 24.
+You are uniquely positioned to provide training and guidance to youth, and your partnership enables them to develop positive work habits and critical skill sets necessary to ultimately secure sustainable future employment.
+Your decision to participate as a host reflects a profound commitment to nurturing and empowering the next generation.
 It is through your dedication and commitment that our youth identify possible career paths, obtain employment, and grow to become our future leaders.